-This Cornbread Stuffing (or dressing) is made with chorizo, onions, celery and fresh herbs like sage, rosemary and thyme.
+This chorizo cornbread stuffing is made with chorizo, onions, celery, and fresh herbs like sage, rosemary, and thyme.
 It’s the perfect easy side dish to serve at your Thanksgiving and holiday celebrations!

 The Thanksgiving season is finally here and I am ready for it!
 It’s one of my favorite holidays of the year because there’s always so much amazing food, including my favorite side dish of the celebration – stuffing!

 I’m that weird person who passes on the mashed potatoes just so I can fit more stuffing on my plate.
 See!
 Told you I’m weird.

 While I’m used to eating the more traditional stuffing made from toasted white or french bread, I’ve decided it’s time to try something new this year – stuffing made from cornbread!